Heidelberg, Victoria: Facilities

 The administration of Austin Health is based in Heidelberg at the Austin Hospital.
 The Austin Hospital site has recently undergone extensive renovations, and now also contains the Mercy Hospital for Women.
 These two facilities combined measure up to be largest hospital in Victoria.

-The Heidelberg Shopping Centre, known as "Burgundy Street" has recently been revived.
-It had become rundown in the 1980s, but a new supermarket, and many trendy cafes have made the area much more liveable; as a result, house prices have increased dramatically.
+The Heidelberg Shopping Centre, known as "Burgundy Street" has recently been renoved.

-"Burgundy Street" is now known as Heidelberg Central Shopping Precinct and has over 230 retail/commercial and professional businesses.
-Over $1 million has been spent over the last 7 years to upgrade the infrastructure of the Precinct e.g. Aerial bundling of overhead power lines, resurfacing of the footpaths and roadways, installation of trees, seating, bollards, bike racks and rubbish bins and painting of all street furniture in the Precinct to 'Burgundy' to suggest the boundaries of the retail strip.
+"Burgundy Street" is now known as Heidelberg Central Shopping Precinct and has over 230 retail and professional businesses.
+Over $1 million was spent to upgrade the infrastructure of the Precinct.

-New large anchor businesses; Leo's Fine Food and Wine Supermarket, Safeway, plus 20 cafes and takeaways shops and 12 first class restaurants, mixed with the tenants of the Warringal Shopping Centre makes this area a vibrant shopping destination.
 Heidelberg Central is also home to the historic Old England Hotel.

 Melbourne Polytechnic has a campus in Heidelberg.

-The Austrian Club Melbourne, previously in Fitzroy took up its current Heidelberg premises in November 1984.
+The Austrian Club Melbourne, previously based in Fitzroy, moved to its current Heidelberg premises in November 1984.

 Community radio station 96.5 Inner FM is located in Heidelberg, broadcasting from studios located within Warringal Shopping Centre.